Fallen woman

-"Fallen woman" is an archaic term which was used to describe a woman who has "lost her innocence", and fallen from the grace of God.
+"Fallen woman" is an old-fashioned term that was used to describe a woman who had lost her innocence, and fallen from the grace of God.
 In 19th-century Britain especially, the meaning came to be closely associated with the loss or surrender of a woman's chastity and with female promiscuity.
-Its use was an expression of the belief that to be socially and morally acceptable, a woman's sexuality and experience should be entirely restricted to marriage, and that she should also be under the supervision and care of an authoritative man.
-Used when society offered few employment opportunities for women in times of crisis or hardship, the term was often more specifically associated with prostitution, which was regarded as both cause and effect of a woman being "fallen".
-The term has considerable importance in social history and appears in many literary works (see also Illegitimacy in fiction).
+Its use was an expression of the belief that to be socially and morally acceptable, a woman's sexuality and experience should be entirely restricted to marriage.
+The term was often more specifically associated with prostitution, which was regarded as both a cause and effect of a woman's "fall".
+The term has considerable importance in social history and appears in many literary works.

 Theological links

 The idea that Eve, in the biblical story in the Book of Genesis, was the prototypical fallen woman has been widely accepted by academics, theologians and literary scholars.
 Eve was not expelled from Eden because of sex outside marriage; rather she fell from a state of innocence because she ate forbidden fruit from the Tree of the knowledge of good and evil.
 In reaching for knowledge, Eve and then Adam disobeyed God and lost their original innocence, as shown by their sudden awareness of and shame at their nakedness.
 The temptation offered to Adam and Eve in the story was to know what God knows and to see what God sees, a temptation based on covetousness and a desire to be like God.
 (See: Prometheus) Thus, theologically speaking, the metaphor is related to the Fall of Man from a state of grace as well as to the expulsion and fall of Lucifer from heaven.